In this chapter, you will

 - knowledge and values needed to perform the role

-For example, members of a police force have uniforms that must be worn according to regulations, as well as a code of behavior guiding their performance of the role.
+For example, police officers have uniforms that must be worn according to regulations, as well as codes of behavior guiding their performance of this role.
 They need to learn laws and procedures to perform the role.
-If a police person does not value and take pride in their role, they are not likely to perform the job well.
+If a police officer does not value and take pride in their role, they are not likely to perform well.

-Many of the roles we have are less specific about dress for the role.
+Many of our roles have less specific dress regulations.
 University students, for example, display some variety in their dress, but the norm on campus tends to be fairly casual and comfortable.
-Students are usually recognizable in comparison to faculty and administrators.
+Students usually dress recognizably different from faculty and administrators.

-- complementary positions within a general role type.
+- complementary positions within a general role type, such as

 - family roles of mom, dad, child, grandma, parent

-- position on a continuum where someone ranks higher than another (in amount of money, authority, prestige).
+- positions on a continuum, where someone ranks higher than another in terms of wealth, authority, or prestige.
+Examples include

 - owner, manager, assistant manager, salespersons in a store

-Role norms: an expected set of behaviors for persons holding a role and status (Biddle & Thomas, 1966).
-Role norms regulate behaviors including dress, demeanor, and politeness expressions.
-For example, we have expectations for how medical doctors should dress in a hospital or at the office.
-If a doctor violates these expectations (such as working in shorts and a t-shirt) he or she may be perceived by some patients as less competent or serious.
-Other patients may find the violation of expectations to be amusing in this era of lax rules for dress.
+Role norms are expected sets of behaviors for persons holding roles and status (Biddle & Thomas, 1966).
+Role norms regulate behaviors including dress, demeanor, and expressions of politeness.
+For example, we expect medical doctors to dress in specific attire in a hospital or at the office.
+If a doctor violates these expectations (working in shorts and a T-shirt, for instance), some patients may perceive them as less competent or serious.
+Other patients may find the violation of expectations to be amusing in this era of lax dress rules.